NEON BILLBOARDS OF FORGOTTEN BUSINESSES

 One by one, Weber & Heilbroner, Rogers Peet, Robert Hall all succumbed.
 Many of their ads can still be found too, in faded ads on buildings in and surrounding Manhattan’s Garment District.
 The biggest remnant of the era when all guys wore hats is right here by the Gowanus Canal.

 Casual dress for work reached its apogee in the late 1990s with the rise of tech dot.com companies, but since those have collapsed and there’s more of an emphasis on traditional business, maybe there will again be a need for companies like Eagle Clothes as people wear suits to work again.
 Then again, maybe not.
+(2020: the Covid Pandemic has forced many to work at home, where many people do so in their pajamas.)

 BRUNO TRUCK SALES, Hamilton Avenue and 14th Street